Edward Waters University: Your Top Guide to HBCU Excellence & Opportunities

 - Approximately 51% of the student body is male

 - over 90% of the students rely on financial aid.

 - Number of faculty members: 49

 - Full-time faculty members: 33

 - Part-time faculty members: 16

-Edward Waters College awards the following degrees in nine degree programs:
+Edward Waters University awards the following degrees in nine undergraduate degree programs: